renovate/lib/modules/manager/custom/regex

 • matchStrings is a regex custom manager concept and is used for configuring a regular expression with named capture groups

-Before Renovate can look up a dependency and decide about updates, it needs this information about each dependency:
+Before Renovate can look up a dependency and decide about updates, it must have this info about each dependency:

-• You must capture the currentValue of the dependency in a named capture group
+• Capture the currentValue of the dependency in a named capture group

-• You must have either a depName or packageName capture group, or use on of the respective template fields ( depNameTemplate and packageNameTemplate )
+• Set a depName or packageName capture group.
+Or use a template field: depNameTemplate and packageNameTemplate

-• You must have either a datasource capture group or a datasourceTemplate config field
+• Set a datasource capture group, or a datasourceTemplate config field

-• You can optionally have a depType capture group or a depTypeTemplate config field
+• A depType capture group, or a depTypeTemplate config field

-• You can optionally have a versioning capture group or a versioningTemplate config field.
-If neither are present, Renovate will use semver-coerced as the default
+• A versioning capture group, or a versioningTemplate config field.
+If neither are present, Renovate defaults to semver-coerced

-• You can optionally have an extractVersion capture group or an extractVersionTemplate config field
+• An extractVersion capture group, or an extractVersionTemplate config field

-• You can optionally have a registryUrl capture group or a registryUrlTemplate config field.
+• A registryUrl capture group, or a registryUrlTemplate config field.
 If it's a valid URL, it will be converted to the registryUrls field as a single-length array

-• You can optionally have an indentation capture group.
-It must be either empty or whitespace only, otherwise it will be reset to an empty string
+• An indentation capture group.
+It must be either empty, or whitespace only (otherwise indentation will be reset to an empty string)

 Regular Expression Capture Groups